adambsokol/Ice-cloud-feedbacks-in-RCEMIP/README.md

 # Ice-cloud-feedbacks-in-RCEMIP
-Data and code to accompany "Anvil cloud thinning in high-resolution models implies greater climate sensitivity" by Sokol et al (2023)
+Data and code to accompany "Anvil cloud thinning implies greater climate sensitivity" by Sokol et al (2024)

 The ./data directory contains:
  - rcemip_iwp-resolved_statistics.nc: contains all data derived from RCEMIP output needed to conduct the analysis in the paper